grscheller/scheller-linux-archive/devel/fpInScalaBook/readme.txt

 I am doing this in a another (local) GIT repo.
 As I make progress, I will periodically make snapshots for my public repo.

-Libraries are under "src", test scripts (except for chapter 2 stuff) are under "test".
-These tests just exercise the libraries.
+Libraries are under "src", test objects are under "test".
+These tests just exercise the libraries I write.

 Run code:
   $ sbt test:run